Information theory for dimensionality reduction in dynamical systems: Variational IB

 \section{Variational IB}

-Exactly solving the IB problem in principle requires access to the full distribution $p(y,x)$, where $x$ is the variable to be compressed and $y$ is the relevance variable.
-One way around this is via so-called Deep Variational IB as introduced in Ref.~\cite{alemi2016_dvib}.
-The key result from \cite{alemi2016_dvib} is an upper bound on the IB objective To compute the first term, \cite{alemi2016_dvib} introduces a variational ansatz for the marginal $\hat{p}(h)$.
-It follows from positivity of the Kullback-Leibler divergence $D_{\text{KL}}(p(h)\lVert \hat{p}(h))$ that
+Exactly solving the IB problem in principle requires access to the full distribution $p(x_{t},x_{t+\Delta t})$.
+One way around this is via so-called Deep Variational IB as introduced in Ref.~\cite{alemi2016_dvib} which optimizes an an upper bound on the IB objective